tylerablake/website/about.md

 <div class="message">
 <p>
   Hey there!
-Thanks for stopping by my blog, my name is Tyler Blake and I am a software developer from Louisville, KY.
+Thanks for stopping by my blog, my name is Tyler Blake and I am a NativeScript developer at FocustApps in Louisville, KY.
 I love mentoring, teaching, and learning most things development.
 Currently I'm all about NativeScript!
 </p>

 <p>If you would like to know more about me feel free to follow me on Twitter and/or message me. </p>